Craig Shand

 Owner, Shand Farms

-Open-sided hay sheds allow consistent airflow, helping manage moisture and the risk of spoilage.
-Fully enclosed hay barns provide a higher level of protection from driving snow and rain, keeping stored bales drier in more exposed conditions.
+Open-sided hay sheds promote consistent natural airflow, which is one of the most effective tools for managing moisture in stored bales.
+Fully enclosed hay barns provide a higher level of protection from driving rain and snow, keeping feed drier on exposed rural properties.

-Explore recent examples of our post frame hay storage buildings, including hay sheds and hay barns.
+Explore recent examples of our custom post frame hay sheds and hay storage buildings built across Western Canada in Alberta, BC, and Saskatchewan.

 The right size depends entirely on the volume of hay stored, bale type (round or square), and inventory turnover, and should be decided on a case-by-case basis.
 The storage needs of a large hay producer vary greatly from those of a smaller cattle operation.
 In either case, hay storage buildings range from small footprints to extremely large footprints and can fit a wide range of operations.